pimterry/grunt-coveralls/README.md

 });
 ```

 This can then be run with `grunt coveralls` or `grunt coveralls:your_target`.
+The outcome will be printed to the console.
 For a practical example, look at this project, which uses itself to track its own coverage.

+Note if you are new to grunt: You need to specify at least one target.
+Just specifying the options won't work.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 To ensure your code runs correctly, run `npm test`.